Welcome to the ultimate guide about island hopping in the Azores. The paradise islands in the middle of the Atlantic ocean.

 Even though the different islands look quite alike, each individual island has its own distinct features and characteristics.

 Pico is home to the volcano, São Miguel has its hot springs and Terceira has some stunning caves.
-This is where you can find an overview of the most beautiful attractions on the Azores.

 In this island-hopping Azores guide, we showed you that booking plane tickets and ferry tickets is pretty easy.
+However, if you don’t feel at ease traveling on your own around the Azores, you could always opt for a guided Azores vacation package.

 Have a great vacation on these beautiful islands!